 - Badland Seaberry Gin - Strathcona Spirits (Edmonton, Alberta)

-- Lavender Kombucha - Boocha (Edmonton, Alberta)
+- Lavender Kombucha - Boocha (Edmonton, Alberta) - a great base for our kombucha cocktail

 - Alberta Botanical Bitters - Wild Life Distillery (Canmore, Alberta)